-If filing FAFSA on the Web (FOTW), it is best to sign the FAFSA electronically with a PIN.
-The student and custodial parent (if the student is a dependent student) must each sign the form separately with their own PIN.
-(While the sample shows the student signature section, the parent signature section looks the same.)
+If filing FAFSA on the Web (FOTW), it is best to sign the FAFSA electronically with an FSA ID.
+The student and custodial parent (if the student is a dependent student) must each sign the form separately with their own FSA ID.

-A PIN may be obtained from www.pin.ed.gov.
-Students and parents should not share their PINs with anyone, not even each other.
-In particular, a dependent student's parents should not obtain a PIN on behalf of the student and use it to sign the form on the student's behalf, as that could be considered identity theft.
-By using a PIN, the person signing the form is certifying that he/she is the person identified by the PIN.
-The student and parent must each obtain their own PIN and review the information on the FAFSA and read the certification statement before signing the form.
+An FSA ID may be obtained from www.fsaid.ed.gov.
+Students and parents should not share their FSA IDs with anyone, not even each other.
+A dependent student's parents should not obtain an FSA ID on behalf of the student and use it to sign the form on the student's behalf, as that could be considered identity theft.
+By using an FSA ID, the person signing the form is certifying that he or she is the person identified by the FSA ID.
+The student and parent must each obtain their own individual FSA ID and review the information on the FAFSA and read the certification statement before signing the form.

-If the student or the student's parents are unable or unwilling to use a PIN to sign the form electronically, they will need to print and complete the signature page.
+If the student or the student's parents are unable or unwilling to use an FSA ID to sign the form electronically, they will need to print and complete the signature page.
 There is an identification number on the signature page that allows the federal processor to match the signature page with the FAFSA.
 Mail the signed signature page to the address listed on the signature page.
-Submitting a paper signature page may delay FAFSA processing by several weeks, so it is best to submit FAFSA on the Web (FOTW) as early as possible.
+Submitting a paper signature page may delay FAFSA processing by several weeks, so it is best to submit FAFSA on the Web (FOTW) with an FSA ID as early as possible.
 The signature page must be received by the federal processor within 14 days, or the FAFSA will be rejected.
 (If the student mails a paper FAFSA without the required signatures, it will be rejected upon receipt.)